 Roche’s small molecule, risdiplam (RG7916), is an orally-available compound developed in collaboration with the SMA Foundation and PTC Therapeutics and which is used to increase the amount of SMN protein made by the SMN2 gene.

-A lay explanation of the results obtained through Phase 1 can be found here.
+A lay explanation of the results obtained through Phase 1 clinical trials can be found below:

 Roche has a dedicated website for these SMA trials, where more information can be found.